-In Switzerland, there is no regulatory or self-regulatory body that specifically and solely addresses legal issues concerning social media platforms or is tasked with their supervision.
+In Switzerland, there is no regulatory or self-regulatory body that specifically and solely addresses legal issues concerning social media platforms or AI, or is tasked with their supervision.
+Rather, the newly established CNAI and the DSCC shall monitor new technologies, in particular AI.